siobhanlgorman/After-the-Party/README.md

 After the Party is a lighthearted zombie escape game which runs in a mock terminal on Heroku.
 The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.
 They have to find a way to safety out of the house through various rooms and using various weapons or tools.

 ## How to Play
-* After the Party is a text-based adventure game where the player inputs their based on prompts.
+* After the Party is a text-based adventure game where the player inputs their choice based on prompts.
 The player then navigates their way around the house trying to get out safely.
-The player chooses Yes or No to open doors to different rooms, turns left or right, and chooses attack or run.
+The player chooses Yes or No to open doors to different rooms, turn left or right, and choose attack or run.
 * The player also selects items from a box which help to win the game.
 There may be red herrings in the box so choose carefully!
 There may also be unexpected ways to win!

 ## Features